DarkAtra/v-rising-discord-bot-companion/README.md

 This BepInEx plugin for V Rising Servers adds additional http endpoints to the server's `ServerWebAPISystem`.
 This allows you to expose additional information about players, such as the current gear level.

+It is recommended to **not** expose the server's api port to the internet.

 ## Endpoints

 ### `/v-rising-discord-bot/characters`

-Returns information about all characters that are currently on the server.
+Returns information about all characters that exist on the server.
 Intended to be used in conjunction with the [v-rising-discord-bot](https://github.com/DarkAtra/v-rising-discord-bot) to display the gear level for all characters.

 #### Example Response